raviumadi/Embedded_Ultrasonics/README.md

 ## Overview

-This repository contains the Arduino/ESP32 source code supporting the manuscript *"Embedded Ultrasonics: A Microcontroller-Based Multichannel Ultrasound Recorder for Behavioural Field Studies"*
+This repository contains the Arduino/ESP32 source code supporting the manuscript

+**"Embedded Ultrasonics: A Microcontroller-Based Multichannel Ultrasound Recorder for Behavioural Field Studies"**

+Preprint Will be Soon Available.

 Currently, it includes the following complementary systems: